pingcap/docs/v3.1/how-to/deploy/orchestrated/ansible.md

 Log in to the target machines using the `root` user account.

-Format your data disks to the ext4 filesystem and mount the filesystem with the `nodelalloc` and `noatime` options.
-It is required to mount the `nodelalloc` option, or else the Ansible deployment cannot pass the test.
+Format your data disks to the ext4 filesystem and add the `nodelalloc` and `noatime` mount options to the filesystem.
+It is required to add the `nodelalloc` option, or else the Ansible deployment cannot pass the test.
 The `noatime` option is optional.

 > **Note:**
 >
-> If your data disks have been formatted to ext4 and have mounted the options, you can uninstall it by running the `umount /dev/nvme0n1p1` command, follow the steps starting from editing the `/etc/fstab` file, and remount the filesystem with options.
+> If your data disks have been formatted to ext4 and have added the mount options, you can uninstall it by running the `umount /dev/nvme0n1p1` command, follow the steps starting from editing the `/etc/fstab` file, and add the options again to the filesystem.

 Take the `/dev/nvme0n1` data disk as an example: